MohamedWaelAlsayed/RiceUp_Flutter/README.md

 • IOT With Firebase

-This function is about using ESP32 Node MCU with Two sensors moisture and temperature, Start taking readings from the farm and saving them into RTDB (Real-time Data Base) provisioned with autoscaling and no latency, and sending them to Mobile Application in Real-Time to Monitor readings change over time (monitor factors that may increase diseases) and Show number of readings.
+This function is about using ESP32 Node MCU with Two sensors moisture and temperature, Start taking readings from the farm and saving them into RTDB (Real-time Data Base) in Firebase provisioned with autoscaling and no latency, and sending them to Mobile Application in Real-Time to Monitor readings change over time (monitor factors that may increase diseases) and Show number of readings.

 IOT code: https://github.com/MohamedWaelAlsayed/Interface-ESP32-with-firebase